NMR Process & Technology

 How it Works

 The process begins by taking in your hand sketches, CAD drawings, or solid models for quotation.
 For quotation purposes, PDF’s with overall dimensions are preferred.
-Once a quote is submitted and a purchase order is sent, we will begin programming your plastic enclosures.
+Once a quote is submitted and a purchase order is sent, we will begin programming your custom plastic enclosures.

-After routing, the parts are moved to the sawing stage.
+After CNC routing, the parts are moved to the sawing stage.
 Here the parts are given a 45 deg. miter on the underside of the part.
 This serves as the bend location.
 Material is removed in this fashion to hold tighter tolerances during the bending process.

-Before bending, the parts go through another operation at faceting.
+Before bending plastic enclosure components, the parts go through another operation at faceting.
 During this stage, the parts are deburred, chamfered, or radiused on the edges.